philpagel/debian-headless/README.md

     ssh installer@yourmachine

-The default password is `r00tme` and can be configured in the preseeding file.
+The default password is `r00tme` and can (and should!) be configured in the preseeding file.
 Alternatively, set a host key in preseeding for passwordless login.

 NOTE: The included `minimal-preseed.cfg` assumes that you are connected via ethernet (as a server should be).
 If you want to/must use a wifi connection you need to configure this.

+The Debian installer uses `screen` in the ssh connection to provide multiple virtual consoles.
+You can switch between them with `CTRL-a TAB`.
+See `man screen` for more information.